Before You Go

 We carry sufficient drinking water along with us to provide for your needs throughout the trip.
 Water jugs are accessible in camp, at lunchtime, and before hikes for filling personal water bottles.
 In some cases, we will resupply water jugs with river water filtered through a purification system we provide.
 (No iodine is used in the purification process.)

-We also provide ample amounts of juice, plus canned beverages (soda, specialty juice, sparkling water, and beer for adults).
+We also provide ample amounts of juice, plus canned beverages (soda, specialty juice, sparkling water, electrolyte mix, and beer for adults).
 We plan for kids to have one canned beverage, and adults two canned beverages, per day.
 We also supply adults with a glass of wine at dinner, if interested.

 You are welcome to bring your own favorite beverages, alcoholic or non-alcoholic, in non-glass containers.
 If you choose to bring additional drinks or alcoholic beverages, please let us know in advance.
 For your safety and the safety of others, alcoholic beverages are limited to camp.